 Long-range forecasts Designers record narrative scenarios that describe how social or technological trends might affect user behavior and use of a product, service, or environment.
 Anticipating changes in behavior, industry, or technology can help understand the implications of design decisions.
 Contemplati on Activity analysis Designers list or detail all the actions, tasks, objects, users, and interactions of a process.
 It is a useful way of identifying different groups of stakeholders by allowing the creation of a list of priorities between groups and needs that are the subject of research.
 Contemplati on Affinity diagrams Designers group elements of a proposed solution according to criteria such as similarity, interdependence, proximity, and more.
 It helps identify correlations and connections between topics, thereby revealing new opportunities for innovation.
 Contemplati on Anthropometric analysis Designers use physical measurement data to confirm the appropriateness and percentage population coverage that their design proposal achieves with respect to the user group of interest.
-It is a useful method of identifying a portion of the population in which some design prototypes should be tested and also of evaluating the usability of product details.
 Contemplati on